Marriage in Hinduism: Brahma marriage

-The Brahmavivaha is a righteous form of marriage.
+The Brahmavivaha is a righteous marriage.
 It refers to the marriage of one's daughter to a man of good conduct, learned in the Vedas, and invited by oneself.
-Originally intended only for the Brahmins, a Brahma marriage is where a boy is able to get married once he has completed his education in the first stage of life, the Brahmacharya.
+Brahma marriage is where a boy is able to get married once he has completed his education in the first stage of life, the Brahmacharya.
 Brahma marriage holds the supreme position of the eight types of Hindu matrimony.
 When the parents of a boy seek a suitable bride, they consider her family background, and the girl's father would ensure that his daughter's prospective groom is a scholar, one who is well-versed in the Vedas.

 Daiva marriage

-The Daivavivaha is a righteous form of marriage.
+The Daivavivaha is a righteous marriage.
 It is a form of marriage unique to the ancient Brahmins, where a man gifts his richly bedecked daughter's hand in marriage to a priest who officiates at the former's sacrifice ceremony, in lieu of paying the latter a nominal sacrificial fee.
-This form of a marriage, ranked as the second most meritorious, is regarded to redeem the sins of seven ascendants and descendants.
-It is called such because it is believed to be worthy of the devas themselves.
+This form of a marriage, ranked as the second most meritorious, is regarded to redeem the sins of seven generations of ancestors and descendants.
+It is named such because it is believed to be worthy of the devas themselves.

 Arsha marriage

-The Arshavivaha is a righteous form of marriage.
-It is a form of marriage where a man gifts his daughter as a bride, after receiving one pair of cattle, a cow and a bull, or two pairs from a groom, the exchange being perceived as a matter of the law, rather than the sale of the former's daughter.
+The Arshavivaha is a righteous marriage.
+It involves a man gifting his daughter as a bride, after receiving one or two pairs of cattle, a cow and a bull, from a groom, the exchange being perceived as a matter of the law, rather than the sale of the former's daughter.
 The sage Yajnavalkya prescribes offering one's maiden daughter as a bride in exchange for a pair of cows.

 Prajapatya marriage

-The Prajapatyavivaha is a righteous form of marriage.
-It is a form of marriage where a girl's father gives her hand in marriage to a bridegroom, treating him with respect, and addressing them with the following words: 'May both of you perform together your religious duties' (Sanskrit: Hyā kanyēśīṃ dharmācēṃ ācaraṇa kara, or Prajōtpādanārtha kanyārpaṇa).
-In a Prajapatya marriage, the bride's father goes in search of a groom, rather than the other way around, which makes it inferior to a Brahma marriage.
+The Prajapatyavivaha is a righteous marriage.
+The girl's father gives her hand in marriage to a bridegroom, treating him with respect, and blessing them with the following words: 'May both of you perform together your religious duties' (Marathi: Hyā kanyēśīṃ dharmācēṃ ācaraṇa kara, or Prajōtpādanārtha kanyārpaṇa).
+In such a marriage, the bride's father goes in search of a groom, rather than the other way around, which makes it inferior to a Brahma marriage.

 Gandharva marriage

-The Gandharvavivaha is a non-righteous form of marriage.
-It is a form of love marriage that arises out of the mutual love shared between a youth and a maiden, where the primary purpose is sexual intercourse.
-It is not approved because no consultation of one's family members or the performance of ritual ceremonies take place.
-It is considered to be permissible to the members of the Kshatriya varna, and only the Vaishya and the Shudra varnas according to Smriti texts, though it has grown increasingly common in the present-day due to the practice of dating among the newer generations.
+The Gandharvavivaha is a form of marriage classified as non-righteous sometimes.
+It is cohabitation that arises out of the mutual love shared between a youth and a maiden, where the primary purpose is sexual intercourse.
+No consultation of one's family members or the performance of ritual ceremonies takes place.
+The marriage of Dushyanta and Shakuntala is a historically celebrated example of such a marriage.
+It is generally considered to be permissible to the people of the Kshatriya, Vaishya and Shudra varnas according to Smriti texts, though it has become increasingly common among present-day Hindus due to the practice of dating and live-in relationships prior to marriage.